 Social Emotional Learning

+Social and emotional development is essential to students’ success – now and in their future.
 Social emotional learning is a process for learning life skills, including how to deal with oneself, others and relationships, and work in an effective manner.
 In dealing with oneself, SEL helps in recognizing our emotions and learning how to manage those feelings.
 In dealing with others, SEL helps with developing sympathy and empathy for others, and maintaining positive relationships.
 SEL also focuses on dealing with a variety of situations in a constructive and ethical manner.
-(SEL) is important because it provides a foundation in areas such as self-awareness, self-management, social awareness, relationship skills and decision making.
+SEL is important because it provides a foundation in areas such as self-awareness, self-management, social awareness, relationship skills, leadership, conflict resolution, resilience, empathy and decision making.

 Cooperative learning is an educational approach which aims to organize classroom activities into academic and social learning experiences.
 There is much more to cooperative learning than merely arranging students into groups, and it has been described as "structuring positive interdependence."
 Students must work in groups to complete tasks collectively toward academic goals.
 Unlike individual learning, which can be competitive in nature, students learning cooperatively can capitalize on one another's resources and skills (asking one another for information, evaluating one another's ideas, monitoring one another's work, etc.).
 Furthermore, the teacher's role changes from giving information to facilitating students' learning.
 Everyone succeeds when the group succeeds.
 Ross and Smyth (1995) describe successful cooperative learning tasks as intellectually demanding, creative, open-ended, and involve higher order thinking tasks.
 Cooperative learning has also been linked to increased levels of student satisfaction.